svw5523/Introduction-to-Probability-and-Data-with-R/README.md

-# Intro to Data & Probability - Project Rubric
+# Intro to Data & Probability - Project Rubric (Statistics with R Specialization Coursera)

 ### Part 1: Data (3 points)
 - 2 pt for correct reasoning for generabizability – Answer should discuss whether random sampling was used.
 Learners might discuss any reservations, those should be well justified.